Brunodkali/Brunodkali/README.md

 ## Hi there, my name is Bruno Duarte 👋

 About me

-> I am a Front End Developer, UX/UI Design novice, computer network technician and lover and enthusiast of new technologies.
+>I'm a Front End developer, beginner in UX/UI Design, technician in computer networks and lover and enthusiast of new technologies.
+>Here will be available some UX/UI Design and programming projects, which can be seen in my repositories.

 ##